rrnax/ModbusTCPIP/README.md

 You can also take DLL file from code and add to dependencies or download all code from github.

+## Documentation
+Currently it is available under this link: https://rrnax.github.io/ModbusTCPIP/

 ## How to use

 Connect with slave and read holding registers: